Canada caught between 2 powers, feeling alone in the world

-TORONTO (AP) — First U.S President Donald Trump attacked Canada on trade.
+TORONTO (AP) — First U.S. President Donald Trump attacked Canada on trade.
 Then Saudi Arabia punished it for speaking up for human rights.
 Now China has the country in its cross-hairs, detaining two Canadians in apparent retaliation for the arrest of a top Chinese tech executive on behalf of the United States.

 Canada is caught between two super powers and taking the punishment — and its ally to the south has been conspicuously absent in coming to its aid.